tfausak/purescript-neon/README.md

 - Type classes should be lawless.
 This means `zero` doesn't have to be the additive identity.
 That's recommended, but not necessary.

 - There should be no type class hierarchy.
-This means `Bind` does not imply `Pure`.
+This means `Zero` does not imply `Add`.
 If you need both, add both to your type signature.

 - There should be as few operators as possible.
-This means `>>=` does not exist.
-Use `bind` instead.
+This means `<$>` does not exist.
+Use `map` instead.

 - There should be one obvious way to do things.
-This means `return` is not an alias for `pure`.
+This means `return` is not an alias for `wrap`.
 In fact, it doesn't exist at all.

 - Functions should be defined in type classes.
 This means `add` can be used for both numbers and strings.